 Grace to you!

-Now on the first day of the week, Mary Magdalene came to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb (John 20:1).
+The Scripture notes: "Now on the first day of the week, Mary Magdalene came to the tomb early, while it was still dark, and saw that the stone had been taken away from the tomb” (Jn 20:1).

 Nothing is as pious as to assume that the women believed Jesus would resurrect.
 They, like the apostles, didn't.
-They simply wanted to anoint their dead Lord and bring closure to the sad event.
+They merely wanted to anoint their dead Lord and bring closure to the sad event.

-The Gospel of Mark gives a peculiar context about the worries of the women as they went to the tomb: "Who will roll away the stone for us from the door of the tomb?”
-(Mark 16:3)
+The Gospel of Mark gives a peculiar context about the worries of the women as they went to the tomb: "Who will roll away the stone for us from the door of the tomb?"
+(Mk 16:3)

-As many ask during the most despairing moments of their lives, "Who will roll the stone,” “From where shall my help come?"
-Mary Magdalene with the other women was worried as well.
+As many ask during the most despairing moments of their lives, "Who will roll the stone?"
+"From where shall my help come?"
+Mary Magdalene, with the other women, was worried as well.

-Rejoice, believer in the resurrection.
+Rejoice, believer in the Resurrection.
+Christ lives.